Updated on January 16, 2017

 Sesame culture: Plant after frost is past.
 Thin to 1 plant every 4 inches.
-Care must be taken at harvest to keep the seed from sheltering onto the ground.
-One packet will plant 25 to 30 foot row.
+Care must be taken at harvest to keep the seed from shattering onto the ground.
+Approximately 1,000 seeds per pkt.

-Black: Shades of dark brown to black, Taller and more irregular than Line 31.
-Pkt. $1.50 OG
+Black: Shades of dark brown to black.
+Taller and more irregular than Line 31.
+Pkt. $1.50 Certified Organic Seed

 Sorghum culture: Plant after frost has passed and the soil has warmed.
 Plants do best when there are only 3 to 4 plants per foot of row.
 More drought tolerant than corn.
 Packets contain 1 oz. of seed (unless otherwise noted) which should plant around 100 foot of row.

 Primary use is for decoration and for making brooms.
 Also makes good bird feed.

 Black Seeded Hungarian: 130 days.
 A broom corn with 16 inch plus length brooms with deep black seeds on 8 to 10 foot stalks.
 Pkt. $1.50; 4 Pkts. $5.00 Certified Organic Seed